 Revisions and seasonal adjustment

-Each year, some respondents send in revisions to data submitted in previous years.
+The cut-off for submission / revision of previous annual data is in Fall of the reference year.
+After that time, the datasets are 'frozen' and no further changes can be made until the following reference year.
+Each year, some respondents send in revisions to data submitted for the previous year.
 These revisions may result from internal audits done by the respondents, or they may result from data quality queries initiated by the survey manager.
 If there is inconsistency in the year-over-year data comparisons, the respondent may review the information sent by them in previous years and decide to revise them.
 In some cases, revisions are made to correct prior misinterpretation of definitions.

 - Date modified: